Alight (ALIT)

 Are you wondering whether to buy Alight or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

-Alight falls short of our quality standards.
-To kick things off, its revenue has declined over the last five years.
-And while its rising cash profitability gives it more optionality, the downside is its diminishing returns show management's prior bets haven't worked out.
+We cheer for all companies making their customers lives easier, but in the case of Alight, we’ll be cheering from the sidelines.
+First off, its revenue has declined over the last five years.
+While its rising cash profitability gives it more optionality, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Alight’s P/E ratio based on the next 12 months is 3.6x.
+Alight’s P/E ratio based on the next 12 months is 2.2x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.